EVIDENCE INFRASTRUCTURE FOR ORGANIZATIONS THAT CAN'T AFFORD TO BE WRONG

 Custom Implementation: Enterprise Policy Intelligence

 Some organizations need more than pre-built workflows.
-State workforce boards evaluating multi-year employment programs.
-Federal agencies tracking nationwide education initiatives.
-Foundations assessing 50+ grantees across different geographies.
-Large nonprofits running longitudinal impact studies.
-Custom implementation builds institutional policy evaluation infrastructure: multi-year difference-in-differences frameworks, synthetic control for geographic comparison, regression discontinuity for program eligibility cutoffs.
-White-label deployment.
-Internal team training and method consultation.
-Engagement scoped based on deployment scale and support requirements.
+State workforce boards evaluating multi-year programs.
+Financial regulators requiring ongoing stress testing.
+Federal agencies building evidence capacity across multiple program areas.
+Foundations assessing dozens of grantees across different geographies.
+Enterprise deployment builds institutional analytical infrastructure: multi-domain frameworks, white-label deployment, internal team training, and method consultation.
+Engagement scoped to deployment scale.

 Open-Source Policy Methods